elsa-workflows/elsa-website/docs/guides-document-approval.md

 Smtp4Dev enables us to launch an SMTP service locally and intercept all outgoing email messages, without actually sending them to the recipients.
 I configured mine to listen on port `2525`.

+> ### Docker Compose & .HTTP files
+> Alternatively, you can choose run the Smtp4Dev service from a docker container using the accompanying docker-compose file and then fire off HTTP requests using the `http-request.http` file.
+This requires Docker Desktop to be installed on your computer.

 First, launch the application.
 IF all went well, the web host will be ready for incoming HTTP requests at http://localhost:5000:

 ```text